EdenTzarfaty/Threat-Intelligence-Dashboard-/README.md

 A web application that allows users to input an IP address and retrieve threat intelligence data about it.
 Shows combines data from multiple security APIs to provide comprehensive IP reports.
+Please take a look in the images and diagram
+#Please take a look at the images and the diagram.

 ## Features